Group Leader Information

 You can find directions to our course here.
 Our facilitators will be waiting for you at the course and will meet you there.

 You will meet your facilitator(s) on the grassy field, off the B18 parking lot.
 Parking is available in the B18 lot and if you are here on a Saturday or Sunday, permits are not required.
 View the parking map (PDF)

 If you will be attending during the week before 5 pm, you will need to obtain a visitor parking permit from KSU parking services.
 Information on visitor parking is provided by Parking Services through their website.
 Please let us know if you have any additional questions about visitor parking.

 Comfortable, athletic clothing tends to work best, though keep in mind our course is located in the woods, so participants may prefer to wear long pants or jeans to avoid insect bites.
 Dress for the weather.
 Closed toed and heeled shoes are mandatory.
 Chacos, keens, sandals or flip flops are NOT allowed.
 Five finger shoes are not allowed on the high course.
 Hats and sunglasses are advisable if the weather is hot and sunny.
 Mini t-shirts, tank tops, and short shorts are not recommended due to the way harnesses fit and the increased odds for splinters.

 What to bring

 Check the weather before you come.
 Your group may desire sunscreen, sunglasses, and a hat, as well as bug spray.
 A pullover, gloves, or rain jacket may also be advisable.
-Bringing water bottles is also strongly encouraged.
+Bringing refillable water bottles is strongly encouraged.
 Cameras are welcome.
 If a meal is planned into your day and you are bringing food, please bring an ice chest for the food.
-Make sure to bring the group's waivers and medical forms (see below).
+Make sure to bring the group's waivers (see below).
 Lastly, bring an open mind and a positive attitude!